flix/flix/examples/larger-examples/restrictable-variants/README.md

 index if the inner tag is not open, which can be seen in the typing rules below.
 This means that `open Exp.Not(Exp.Cst(true))` has type `Exp[<Exp.Not, Exp.Cst>]`
 while `open Exp.Not(open Exp.Cst(true))` has type `Exp[s ++ <Exp.Not, Exp.Cst>]`.

-### Implementation Typing Rules

-These rules replace T-Tag and T-Open from the paper.
-Note again that these modifications are not required or change the expressiveness of the language and are merely slight changes to improve inference performance.